**Transplanting Traditions is currently at capacity and is not accepting anymore student projects for the time being**

 - Project staff is limited and therefore busy.
 This includes managing a 8 acre farm, marketing, organizing and teaching weekly on farm workshops, grant writing, publicity, record keeping, fundraising, budgeting etc. Please be patient and considerate of our time constraints.

 - If your project needs to be completed quickly it will NOT be compatible with the TTC Farm.
-Please contact us a minimum of 7 days and preferably two full weeks or more before your project deadline especially if your project has special requirements.
+Please contact us a minimum of two weeks and preferably four full weeks or more before your project deadline especially if your project has special requirements.
 This is in order for us to consider your project needs, TTC Farm project needs and to make the necessary preparations.
 Also remember your deadline urgency is not our emergency.
 Some projects are simply not compatible with TTCF.

 - During the growing season (February to November) staff is at the farm every Wednesday and Friday from 9:00—1:00.
 During these days we are teaching workshops and working with farmers so these are very busy days.
 However, these are the two days when you will be able to come out to the farm and we will do our best to find one of those days when there is a time window open.
 We generally do not work weekends.